grant4790/cloudproject/README.md

 current state as I have one IaaS Environment running all my services, once I include a load balancer and a second server to optimize usage and off load  the data base Performance Efficiency Pillar will be met.

-# Intructions

-- To deploy this in azure take the peervm.json file
-- The file needs to be loaded into Azure
-- it will take you to the vm creation screen
-- make an admin user
-- make an admin password
-- select a reasource group to store the VM
-- select create
-- select create again
-- watch it deploy
-- go to https://hostname:8443 replace hostname with your public IP
-- log in with the login above
-- CREATE A NEW ADMIN USER, anyone can use your ip and that log in to get into your VM
-- log in with new admin user
-- DELETE DEFAULT LOGIN
-- add connections to guacamole